sveltejs/svelte/documentation/docs/02-template-syntax/01-svelte-components.md

 If you want to make @keyframes that are accessible globally, you need to prepend your keyframe names with `-global-`.

-The `-global-` part will be removed when compiled, and the keyframe then be referenced using just `my-animation-name` elsewhere in your code.
+The `-global-` part will be removed when compiled, and the keyframe will then be referenced using just `my-animation-name` elsewhere in your code.

 ```svelte
 <style>